acidburnmonkey/agemo/README.md

 - Hyprpaper
 - Hyprland
 - UV
+- gdk-pixbuf-thumbnailer

-## V2 is a complete rewrite 1000% more efficient
+## 🚀 - V2 is a complete rewrite 1000% more efficient

-- Now using pyQt6 over tkinter , Qt is multi threaded and compiled from c++ , in contrast tkinter is single threaded and all bindidg libraries are in python.New engene can handle thousands of images at the same time without freezing.
+- Now using pyQt6 over tkinter , Qt is multi threaded and compiled from c++ , in contrast tkinter is single threaded and all bindings libraries are in python.New engine can handle thousands of images at the same time without freezing.
-- No longer generating thumbnails , instead it fetches them from $XDG avoids making wrtites to the drive.
+- No longer generating extra thumbnails , instead it fetches them from $XDG avoids making writes to the drive.
 - Using uv over pip.

 ## Install